FrancoCanzani/capitals-game/README.md

 # Countries Game

 Countries Game is a web application built using Next.js that tests your knowledge of world capitals.
 It provides an interactive quiz where you can guess the capital of a random country.
-The game features multiple difficulty levels based on country population and a leaderboard to track your progress.
+The game features a leaderboard to track your progress.

 ## Table of Contents